When a Doctor Fails to Diagnose a Heart Attack

 Heart attacks are one of the most common causes of disability and death in the United States, claiming approximately 800,000 victims every year.
 If the signs and symptoms of heart disease or heart attack are misdiagnosed, or if treatment is delayed, medical malpractice may be to blame.
-If you or a loved one has suffered a heart attack, and they didn't receive proper care, our Salt Lake City law firm can help.
+If you or a loved one has suffered a misdiagnosed heart attack and they didn't receive proper care, our Utah law firm can help.
 Norman Younker and his expert team can work together to assess your medical records and determine whether medical error was a factor.
-Contact us today to schedule a free consultation.
+Contact us online today or call us at (801) 335-7025 to schedule a free consultation.

 A heart attack occurs when a portion of the muscle tissue of your heart does not receive an adequate supply of blood.
 When you are having a heart attack, every second matters; as the heart attack continues, the muscles in your heart die.
 The signs and symptoms of cardiac arrest include:

 - Chest pain

 - Neck pain

 Heart disease, which can lead to a heart attack or congestive heart failure, can be caused by age, inactivity, obesity, high blood pressure, smoking, high cholesterol, and diabetes.

 How Malpractice Can Contribute to Heart Attacks